 - 38 calories

 - 0.1grams of fat

 - 4 grams of net carbs.

 So yes, jicama is keto in small amounts.
 You can safely use one glass of raw or baked jicama as a side dish with meat or fish.
 Remember to count all net carbs and do not exceed 20 grams of net carbs per day.

 Jicama is widely used in Mexican and Chinese cuisines.
 These root vegetables taste like raw potatoes, so you can eat them raw after peeling.
 I like to add spices or lemon juice and eat it as a snack.
 You can also boil jicama, bake in the oven, or grate.
 These root vegetables are tasty in salads, soups, side dishes, stews, various sauces, etc.

 You can dry the jicama and then add it to salads and even keto desserts.
-My all-time favorite jicama recipe is slicing it like potatoes and making keto French fries in the oven.
+My all-time favorite jicama recipe is slicing it like potatoes and making keto French fries in the oven or baking it for a tasty low-carb potato chips substitute.
 Sesame, butter and olive oils, herbs, bell peppers, carrots, and onions are best combined with jicama.

 Jicama Health Benefits

 Jicama consists of 85-90% water, but at the same time, it contains about 20 nutrients and trace elements.
 So let’s take a closer look at their effect on your body.

 The content of vitamin A in jicama roots is 21 mg per 100 grams, which almost completely covers an adult’s daily norm.
 This vitamin is required to maintain healthy skin, hair, nails, and normal metabolism.
 In addition, it promotes healthy protein synthesis, strengthens the immune system, and supports eye health.